 Morbier, produced in the Franche-Comté region of eastern France, is a semi-soft French cheese made from raw or pasteurized milk.
 The cheese has an ivory color and it is a bit soft and fairly elastic.
 It delivers a citrusy, full-flavored, tangy taste.

-Mimolette, produced originally in the city of Lille, is a hard, sharp and nutty type of cheese.
+Mimolette, the orange colored cheese from France.
+It is produced originally in the city of Lille, is a hard, sharp and nutty type of cheese.
 Its brilliant orange color and shape makes it look like a sort of cantaloupe---truly an eye catcher on any cheese platter.

 This cheese may be consumed at different stages of aging.
 When younger, its taste resembles that of a Parmesan, but it is much more popular when it’s properly aged and extra old with its flavor tasting a bit like hazelnut.